-- Providing resource and event information for parents of children and adults with developmental challenges.
+- Providing timely and relevant information to families with developmental and intellectual challenges.

 SNIMC supports these developmental challenges:

-- Developmental: Autism, Cerebral Palsy, Downs Syndrome, Dyslexia and processing disorders, Fragile X Syndrome, etc.
+- Developmental: Autism, Cerebral Palsy, Down Syndrome, Dyslexia and processing disorders, Fragile X Syndrome, etc.

 - Physical: Cerebral Palsy, Epilepsy, Muscle Dystrophy, Multiple Sclerosis, etc.

 - Sensory Processing Disorders/Impairment: Blind, Visually Impaired, Deaf and Limited hearing, etc.

 - No diagnosis but individual having developmental challenges.

 History of Special Needs In My City (SNIMC):